therssproject/documentation/docs/get-started/subscriptions.md

 Once an endpoint is registered you can create feed subscriptions attached to that endpoint.

-`therssproject` API will listed for new entries on the feed and send webhook events to the endpoint with the new entries.
+`therssproject` servers will listen for new entries on the feed and send webhook events to the endpoint with the new entries.

+A feed subscription can be created using the dashboard in https://www.therssproject.com or by making an API request using the previously created API Key.

+To create a feed subscription using the API, use the following `curl` example with the required attributes.

 **Attributes**: